Modular Construction: The Industrialized Solution for Disaster Recovery

 1. Speed: Factories Don't Wait

-While roads are cleared and utilities restored, modular builders can fabricate modular components in controlled environments hundreds of miles away.
-Production isn’t waiting on the rain to stop, labor shortages to go away, or water to recede.
+While roads are cleared and utilities restored, modular manufacturers can fabricate components in unaffected controlled environments hundreds of miles away.
+Production doesn’t wait for rain to stop, labor shortages to ease, or floodwaters to recede.

 “This option gets families home faster by cutting construction time in half and will serve as a model for storm recovery efforts across the country.”